sysuhjk0410/LLMConf/README.md

 cd LLMConf
 python llm_chat.py
 ```
-For the prompt used in determining the range of tuning parameters, refer to `TypeandRange.txt`.
+For the prompt used in determining the range and type of each tuning parameters, refer to `TypeandRange.txt`.
 Run the following command to complete the determination of the range and type of each tuning parameter, setting the `file_path` value to `./TypeandRange.txt`.
 ```bash
 python llm_chat.py
 ```